 The reach of the forum

-The forum currently has approaching 600 members, of whom over 300 receive an email notification for each new topic that is posted.
-Of those, over 200 also receive email notifications for each reply.
-When posting a reply it may feel as though you are just responding to the person who started the topic, but in fact you are replying to more than 200 people!
-Please think carefully before posting a reply – is it intended for one person or several hundred?
+The forum currently has more than 800 members, of whom over half receive an email notification for each new topic that is posted.
+Of those, the majority also receive email notifications for each reply.
+When posting a reply it may feel as though you are just responding to the person who started the topic, but in fact you are replying to several hundred people!
+Please think carefully before posting a reply – is it intended for one person or many?

 Politeness is key